Landscape paintings of England

 Born in East Bergholt, Suffolk, Constable even found the dramatic landscapes of the Lake and Peak Districts too foreign.
 Rather than mountains, he was inspired by the vast skies of the East Anglian flatlands where he grew up.

 Popular opinion was never bothered by intellectual sneering and by 1880 the countryside of The Hay Wain (finished in 1821) was already being promoted as “Constable Country”.
 Visitors ever since have been drawn to the banks of the River Stour, where Willy Lott’s cottage still stands (Grade 1 listed), so they can compare the view with the painting.
 It’s reassuringly similar, though the river runs deeper these days, as East Anglia sinks.
-Read the rest of this entry
+Continue reading Constable and the English countryside: The Hay Wain

 On the origin of the Lake District

 The area we now call the Lakes was once much wilder.
-Read the rest of this entry
+Continue reading On the origin of the Lake District

 Wildlife and Sex on Hampstead Heath